lamdu/lamdu/README.md

-This README is a work in progress (Peaker have a review please :)
+This README is a work in progress

 # Project Lamdu